orrmb/Learn-Terraform/README.md

 [InstallTerraform](https://developer.hashicorp.com/terraform/install)

 We learn use Terraform with AWS provider.
-Firts we need to create folder that will be our workspace
+First we need to create folder that will be our workspace

 - In Linux & Windows
 ```bash